raspberrypilearning/flappy-parrot/en/step_6.md

 --- hint ---

-You need to split the upward motion in half so that you can use two `repeat`{:class="blockcontrol"} blocks to change Flappy's costume at the beginning and in the middle of the movement.
+You need to split the upward motion in half so that you can use two `repeat`{:class="block3control"} blocks to change Flappy's costume at the beginning and in the middle of the movement.

-Add `switch costume to`{:class="blocklooks"} blocks to change how Flappy looks.
+Add `switch costume to`{:class="block3looks"} blocks to change how Flappy looks.

 --- /hint ---
 --- hint ---